Urethral Cancer (cont.)

 Age and a history of bladder cancer can affect the risk of developing urethral cancer.

 Risk factors include the following:

-Possible signs of urethral cancer include bleeding or trouble with
+Possible signs of urethral cancer include bleeding or trouble with urination.

-cause any symptoms at all.
+These and other symptoms may be caused by urethral cancer.
+Other conditions may cause the same symptoms.
+Sometimes early cancer of the urethra does not cause any symptoms at all.
 A doctor should be consulted if any of the following problems occur:

 Tests that examine the urethra and bladder are used to detect (find) and diagnose urethral cancer.

 The following tests and procedures may be used: